I have great personal experience with prescription drug horror stories, as well as an academic background in all things psychology.

 As I sauntered into the CVS pharmacy to procure my first-ever anti-anxiety aid, Lexapro, I was astonished at the lack of information offered by the on-call pharmacists.
 I asked a seemingly simple question: What are the main side effects of Lexapro?
 This was answered with a dumbfounded expression and a mumbled "dry mouth?" response.

 Disregarding CVS's clear lack of knowledgeable pharm techs, there is an undeniable need for better information about the mental health tablets we innocently ingest.
-The information packet enclosed with your new bottle is unnervingly limited, yet the average pill-popper may never notice this.
+The information packet enclosed with your new bottle is unnervingly limited, yet the average pill-taker may never notice this.

 Were You Briefed?

-The primary untold complication of anti-anxiety agents like Lexapro is that it can cause anxiety disorder symptoms.
+The primary untold complication of anti-anxiety agents like Lexapro is that they can cause anxiety disorder symptoms.
 Another cycle is born: Your effective dose may be increased to compensate, which may further confound anxiety sources.

 Here are some side effects of Lexapro that should be on the label:

 - SSRIs may inhibit your ability to process caffeine.
 This is especially true if you are prescribed Prozac or Luvox, but all SSRIs can have this power.
-If your are one of the millions of humans who drink coffee regularly, you could experience a sudden, inexplicable intolerance or toxicity to your favorite pick-me-up.
-This means that drinking your usual 3 cups of coffee now sparks uncomfortable symptoms of caffeinism, including anxiety, agitation, jitters, mood changes, tachycardia, hypertension, gastrointestinal disturbances, which are some of the exact sensations that started you on the happy pill.
+If you are one of the millions of humans who drink coffee regularly, you could experience a sudden, inexplicable intolerance or toxicity to your favorite pick-me-up.
+This means that drinking your usual three cups of coffee now sparks uncomfortable symptoms of caffeinism, including anxiety, agitation, jitters, mood changes, tachycardia, hypertension, and gastrointestinal disturbances, which are some of the exact sensations that started you on the happy pill.
 You may still be able to drink your favorite black stuff, but only with caution and in much lower quantities.

 - SSRIs may inhibit your ability to process nicotine.
 Similar to the problems with caffeine, the chemicals in SSRIs can inhibit tummy enzymes responsible for the breakdown of nicotine, causing a smoker to unexpectedly experience a negative response to the accustomed dose.